 At that time (eighteen years ago) my job involved writing too.
 I decided to enrol in a Professional Writing and Editing Associate Diploma course for the business writing units, but continually found myself drawn to the creative writing units..
 Thankfully, the course structure allowed me to move into the creative writing stream, and I never looked back.
 Taking on Novel, Short Story, Poetry, and a range of related units, I revelled in the formal environment which introduced me to new writers, provided a weekly deadline, gave me freedom to explore, and most importantly, a class full of fellow students who would provide honest feedback about my writing.
 I loved it so much, I went on to the Master of Creative Media (Creative Writing) and worked with memoir as my creative project.

 In recent years, I’ve enjoyed enrolling in short online writing courses which run for somewhere between four to eight weeks.
-Some of these are related to journaling, and some to specific formats such as short story or poetry.
+Some of these are related to journaling, and some to specific formats such as short story, personal essay or poetry.

 Learning Good Habits